 - If your mother had a C-section or had you vaginally

-- If you took antibiotics as a young child
+- If you took antibiotics

 As you can see, some your body’s balance of good and bad bacteria are in your control and some of it is out of your control.
 In my posts to follow, I’ll discuss what you can control by eating food sources for prebiotics, probiotics, and synbiotics, and if it may be beneficial to use a probiotic supplement or not.
 Cheers to the wonderful world of good bacteria!